How To Fix A Laptop That Wont Boot

 Error message on a black screen

 Search the Internet to understand the content of the message.
-Depending, follow the instructions or contact the manufacturer.
-You can also attempt to boot in safe mode or to reinstall the system with the installation CD. so that the problem of the “laptop won’t boot up” is solved.
+Depending on whether you follow the instructions or contact the manufacturer.
+You can also attempt to boot in safe mode or reinstall the system with the installation CD so that the problem of the "laptop won't boot up" is solved.

 Blue screen or incessant restarts

 Start your laptop in safe mode.
-Enter the advanced options, disable the automatic restart in case of failure, then restore a previous configuration in "Repair your computer".
-For more info contact the NSS laptop service center for the best services.
+Enter the advanced options, turn off the automatic restart in case of failure, then restore a previous configuration in "Repair your computer."
+Contact the NSS laptop service center for the best services and more information.

 Frequently Asked Questions